wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 1. Installing the Package

-Install the Asgardeo auth angular library from the npm registry.
+Install the Asgardeo Auth Angular SDK from the npm registry.
 ```bash
 npm install --save @asgardeo/auth-angular
 ```